OpenNebula/addon-lxdone/README.md

 - Bandwidth limitation

 ## Known Bugs
 - [ ]  VNC - The first container in a virtualization node is the only one who gets graphic session.
-- [ ]  Context fails to re-execute when NIC hotplug, thus ip for new NIC is not added.
+Refer to https://github.com/OpenNebula/addon-lxdone/issues/6

 # Requirements
 These are the required packages besides the ones for OpenNebula